Two lion cubs playing in the green grass

 Volcanic rock

 Tsavo West is also home to the Ngulia Sanctuary, established to protect the critically endangered black rhino.
 In 1940, there were an estimated 20,000 rhinos in Tsavo National Park.
 By 1989, however, the rhinos had been so decimated by poaching that only fewer than 20 remained.
-Thanks to the sanctuary, the number of rhinos is now back up to 80.
+Thanks to the sanctuary, the number of rhinos is now back up to more than 100.

 • Rhino